11 Foods To Buy On A Cheap Budget

 Is it the weather?
 Is it because the farmers lack people to pick the produce?
 Is it a water shortage (drought) or the truckers who cannot deliver the goods?
 I’m still not sure why we are seeing prices spike right now.

 It’s all about teamwork.
-If we have a broken link, the food chain and everything else becomes ineffective.
+If we have a broken link, the food chain and everything else become ineffective.
 Please keep stocking up and teaching your kids and grandkids to cook from scratch.
 It’s a much-needed skill.
-May God Bless this world, Linda
+May God bless this world, Linda

 Similar Posts